GVourvachakis/SCC_Computations_in_Large_Graphs/README.md

 ## Execution Time Comparison

-For large graphs, such as the one with 875,714 vertices provided in the `scc.txt` file, the implementation of Kosaraju's algorithm using mypyc has demonstrated significant performance improvements.
+For large graphs, such as the one provided by course **Design and Analysis of Algorithms/Graph Search, Shortest Paths, and Data Structures/Module 1/Project Assignement** offered by Coursera from Stanford University, the implementation of Kosaraju's algorithm using mypyc has demonstrated significant performance improvements.

+**Context about the Graph of the assignment**:
+- Order of Graph = 875,714 (i.e. 875,714 vertices)
+- Sizes of the 5 largest SCCs: 434821, 968, 459, 313, 211

 By compiling the Python modules to C extensions using mypyc, I achieved an execution time of **3.14 hours** for processing the given graph.
 In contrast, the same algorithm implemented in vanilla Python without mypyc took approximately **31.4 hours** to complete, based on extrapolation from smaller test cases.
 This comparison showcases a **10x speedup** in execution time when using mypyc for compiling the Python code.